canxin121/Async-Poe-Client/README.md

 ---

-### 9. Get partial data or full settings of a bot
+### 9. Get bot data or settings information

 Function: `get_botdata()`

 Parameters:

-- `url_botname: str` - The url_botname of the bot whose memory you want to clear.
+- `url_botname: str` - The URL name of the bot.

-Return value:
+Returns:\
-A dictionary containing some of the bot's chat history and information.
+A dictionary containing all chat records and partial information of the bot.

 ```python
 data = await poe_client.get_botdata(url_botname="578feb1716fe43f")